What Females Can Do During The Last 10 Days Of Ramadan If They Are On Their Period

 Image Credit: pixy.org

-Use this time to help others, whether it be to help your mom with the house chores or listen to your friends' woes.
-For instance, if you know of a young mother who is very stressed with her children, you can always lend her a helping hand by offering to babysit her kids.
+Use this time to help others, whether it be to help with household chores, or listen to your friends’ worries.
+Any form of volunteering to help others in need, big or small, is a good way to use your time and energy.
+For example, if you know of a young mother who is very stressed with her children, you can always lend her a helping hand by offering to babysit her kids.

 Sakina has over 20 years of experience in the field of corporate communications; having worked for a leading Annual Report Production House dealing with top corporates of Sri Lanka and overseas, and later as the Group Communications Specialist for a Sri Lankan conglomerate for their overseas plantations business.
 She is well-versed in the production process of annual reports, sustainability reports, corporate videos and other corporate communication media.
 She also has experience in Social Media Marketing and works to increase and improve social media presence of corporates and small niche market businesses.
 Today, she works as a freelance writer and undertakes consultations on corporate communications and social media related projects.
 She enjoys writing for blogs on topics of interest.